mrdemkin/SimpleAIBT/README.md

 # SimpleAIBT
-Simple Ai with behaviour tree implementation for Unity3D
+Simple AI with behaviour tree implementation for Unity3D

+1. Base AI implement, base AI for player with moving actions.